BeyondGoodAndDev/doublegram_startup/README.md

 - Python >= 3.8
 - pip installed
 - run "**pip install telethon==1.26**"
-- To start Doublegram run this in the same folder of start.py file: "**python3 start.py**" (or "py start.py" or "python start.py" for windows users)
+- To start Doublegram run this in the same folder of start.py file: "**python3 start.py**" (or "py start.py" or "python start.py" for Windows users)

 **Remember to add an account to Doublegram first (disable your 2fa before, you can enable it again after your account is connected to Doublegram)**